-There are, however, vendors that do supply software that creates Commission EDI files.
+However, there are vendors that do supply software to create Commission EDI files.
 The Commission is acting as a clearinghouse for assembling a list of those vendors.
 The vendor list is updated when either a vendor or a company using EDI software purchased from a vendor lets us know who they are and how to contact them.
 Because the Commission will accept the listing of any support provider, you must understand that the Commission makes no guarantee as to the quality of any product or service.
 Appearance on the listing implies no endorsement by the Commission of any product or service.
 Purchasing software to do EDI with the Commission may not be necessary.
-If you are fluent in common spreadsheet or desktop databases then you probably can easily create Commission EDI files.
+If you are fluent in common spreadsheet or desktop databases, then you probably can easily create Commission EDI files.

 Railroad Commission of Texas